sonersg/gnome-transparent-windows/README.md

 ### Intro

-GNOME extension to set active, inactive windows' transparancy.
+GNOME extension to set active, inactive windows' transparency.
 Compatible with GNOME 45+ The first opening of every window is fully opaque, it is the default behavior of the extension, **transparency is activated when focus changes between windows.** Also, fullscreen is always fully opaque.
 I do not feel that i am using Linux unless the windows r transparent.

 ### Installation